 How you are charged for refunds depends on your transfer schedule.

-If you receive automatic nightly transfers, your Square account balance will be used to cover the amount of the refund, and your bank account will be debited for any remaining amount needed.
-Using the $25 payment/refund example above, imagine you had $20 in your Square account balance.
-To repay your customer, Square would first take $20 from your Square account balance and then debit your bank account for the remaining $4.31.
+If you receive automatic nightly transfers, your Square account balance will be used to cover the amount of the refund and your bank account will be debited for any remaining amount needed.
+For example, if you have $20 in your Square account balance, Square would take the $20 from your Square account balance and then debit your bank account for the remaining $5 to repay your customer.
 This activity will be reflected in your Transfer Reports on the business day you processed the refund.

 If you have a manual transfer schedule, Square may debit funds from your bank account even if you have a sufficient Square account balance to cover the refund amounts.
 This will happen when a refund is requested for a payment taken on a prior day.
-Using the $25 payment/refund example above, imagine you had $20 in your Square account balance but the refund was requested a few days after the original payment was taken.
-To repay your customer, Square would debit your bank account for $24.31.
+For example, if you have $20 in your Square account balance, but the refund was requested a few days after the original payment was taken, Square will debit your bank account for $25 to repay your customer.
 Funds removed from your balance to cover refunds will be reflected as an “Adjustment” line item in Activity > All within the Balance section of your Square Dashboard.
 If a debit to your bank account is made, it will appear in Activity > Transfers.

-Once a refund is initiated, the customer should see a pending transaction on their bank account for the refunded amount within 1–2 business days.
+Once a refund is initiated, your customer should see a pending transaction on their bank account for the refunded amount within one to three business days.
 This timeline to post the transaction ultimately depends on the card-issuing bank.

-Note: Pending transaction notifications currently apply to payments made with Visa or Mastercard.
-Pending transaction notifications will not apply for payments made with American Express, Discover and other card networks.
+Note: Pending transaction notifications currently apply to payments made with Visa, American Express or Mastercard.
+Pending transaction notifications will not apply for payments made with other card networks.

-Square’s full refund time frame typically takes 2–7 business days.
-Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2–7 business days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
-In total it can take 4–14 business days for your customer to receive their refund.
+The Square full refund time frame typically takes two to seven business days.
+Once the refund is processed and sent to your customer’s card issuing bank, it can take another two to seven business days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
+In total it can take nine to 14 business days for your customer to receive their refund.

-Payments processed on Square Online are only eligible to refund within 120 days.
+Payments processed on Square Online are only eligible to refund within one year.

 Note: Refund requests that aren’t covered by your Square balance may not be approved, even if requested within the appropriate time frame.